the transplant from son to mother that marked a milestone in the history of Argentine medicine

 Fabiana transmits serenity, relief and temperance.
 She puts in snacks every once in a while, she prefers that it be her son who expresses herself.
 “I’ve been living a different life for a year, with projections to the future, with projects, that’s priceless, sometimes I can’t believe it.
 I spent more than six years with the disease… and one gets used to being bad.
 But now is… As I tell my husband Oscar, My new birthday is December 1st.the day the surgery was performed and in which my life took a turn, I don’t know if it was unexpected, but it was very desired,” he let it be known.

 The Beiers are tough nuts to crack, they passed those of Cain and nothing scares them anymore.
 “My old woman is a Spartan soldier, she raised me as a single mother and worked from Monday to Monday (in a greengrocer and an ice cream parlor) so that I did not lack for anything.
-She always kept me impeccable, up-to-date and instilled in me to study , something that she could not do.
-We were always united, buddies, we have an unbreakable relationship, we are a team, how could I not donate my liver to her!”, defines Santiago.
+She always kept me impeccable, up-to-date and instilled in me to study , something that she might not do.
+We were always united, buddies, we have an unbreakable relationship, we are a team, how might I not donate my liver to her!”, defines Santiago.

 The so-called hinge